 The solution: Dab the stain with liquid detergent and let it stay for 20 minutes.
 Wash with cold water.
 If it still doesn’t go away, spray vinegar over it.
 After it dries, expose it to sunlight for a few hours.
 This will oxidise the turmeric.

 7. Painful earlobes

 We know you love those huge jhumkas and chandelier earrings.
 They can cause quite a bit of pain though if you have to don them throughout the evening.

 The solution: Apply numbing cream before wearing heavy earrings for the long night.
 Also, use ear lifts for support.

 Those stilettos look good on you, but if you keep shuffling around in them all day, there is a high chance you’ll develop a shoe bite by the end of the evening.
 Tight, narrow, and uncomfortable shoes can cause skin inflammation leading to blisters.

 The solution: Shoe bites are caused by friction.
 Reduce friction by rubbing a concoction of coconut oil and camphor on the affected area as well as the inside of the shoe.
 For a quick fix, put a band-aid on the skin to prevent it from coming in direct contact with the shoe.

 It can happen anytime.
-A new cloth material, lacquer bangles, artificial jewellery, tight clothes or using the wrong kind of bleach or wax at the last minute can produce itchy, red rashes that will leave you uncomfortable.
+A new kind of material, lacquer bangles, artificial jewellery, tight clothes, or using the wrong kind of bleach or wax at the last minute can produce itchy, red rashes that will leave you uncomfortable.